Cecilia-xu/Leetcode/K_Sum.md

 # K Sum Conclusion
 ### Intuition & Hint
-1. Sort the array before using two pointers
+1. Sort the array before using two pointers: imagine one of the element is settle, how should we do to solve the sub question?
 2. If we need to find the unique cmbination, we should use loop to avoid checking the same element. (in while loop: use a nested while loop/ in for loop: use *continue*)
 3. For some questions, we can use hashmap/hashset to ensure the O(n) time complexity.(v.s. sorting is O(nlogn))
 4. If we do not need to find sum == target but to find the count of larger/smaller combinations, we do not need to use two pointers in all cases. (knowing index is enough to count all the results.)